varuvelg/v-flipvehicle/README.md

 - [ox_lib](https://github.com/overextended/ox_lib/releases)

 ## Installation
-- Ensure you have all dependencies above installed
+1. Ensure you have all dependencies above installed
-- Add v-flipvehicle to your 'resources' directory
+2. Add v-flipvehicle to your 'resources' directory
-- Add 'ensure v-flipvehicle' in your 'server.cgf'
+3. Add 'ensure v-flipvehicle' in your 'server.cgf'
+4. Add funvtion v-carflip where you want it to be used like qb-target or qb-radialmenu those two are also shown below
 - Add qb-target function under Config.TargetBones in init.lua
 ```lua
 {